 Shanghai, located in East China, is the country’s biggest city.
-Being a Tier 1 city and a major commercial and industrial center of China, Shanghai is an extremely popular destination for expats and tourists.
+Being a Tier 1 city and a major commercial and industrial centre of China, Shanghai is an extremely popular destination for expats and tourists.

 The Bund is Shanghai’s main attraction, with its famous skyline of skyscrapers and historical buildings.
 The skyline can be viewed and photographed while walking along the waterfront promenade and the view can also be enjoyed from many restaurants and cafes in the area.

-Yuyuan Garden, also known as “Happiness Garden”, is made up of six areas that are filled with classical Chinese architecture, sculptures and carvings.
+Yuyuan Garden, also known as “Happiness Garden”, is made up of six areas that are filled with classical Chinese architecture, sculptures, and carvings.
 As well as visiting the Yuyuan bazaar, you can go for walks along the zigzag bridges and view the beautiful pavilions and pagodas.

 Zhujiajiao Water Town

-Zhujiajiao Water Town, also referred to as “The Venice of China” is a popular location in the summer, where you can enjoy the view of well-preserved bridges and old buildings by taking long walks in the area and boat trips.
+Zhujiajiao Water Town also referred to as “The Venice of China” is a popular location in the summer, where you can enjoy the view of well-preserved bridges and old buildings by taking long walks in the area and boat trips.

 Shanghai cuisine is made with a blend of flavours from surrounding regions, and different kinds of traditional Chinese dishes can be found here.
-There are also lots of western food options available, with cafes and breakfast places, and fast food places such as McDonald’s, KFC and Burger King can also be accessed.
+There are also lots of western food options available, with cafes and breakfast places, and fast food places such as McDonald’s, KFC, and Burger King can also be accessed.
 International food products and home comforts can be ordered and imported using the Taobao app, but this can be quite expensive.
 However, it is possible to find international groceries in local supermarkets in Shanghai because of the large expat community.

 Shanghai has a humid subtropical climate with four distinct seasons.
 Winters are cold and temperatures sometimes drop below zero, the coldest month being January (with an average low of 1 °C).
-In contrast, summers tend to be hot and humid, the hottest month being July (with an average high 32 °C).
+In contrast, summers tend to be hot and humid, the hottest month being July (with an average high of 32 °C).
 Rain season is usually from June to September.